zenforcode/galemind/models/README.md

-# MNIST Digit Classifier CLI
+# MNIST Digit Classifier Model and cli

 This project provides a command-line interface (CLI) to train a Convolutional Neural Network (CNN) on the MNIST dataset using PyTorch and Typer.